-How we can make super-fast hyperloop travel a realityJanuary 11, 2017 by Hugh Hunt, The Conversation in Technology / Hi Tech & Innovation
+How we can make super-fast hyperloop travel a realityJanuary 11, 2017 by Hugh Hunt in Technology / Hi Tech & Innovation

 Across Europe and parts of Asia, travellers can enjoy some of the fastest rail services in the world.
 From Málaga to Madrid, Tokyo to Osaka, high-speed electric trains condense the travel times between major hubs by racing along at some 300kph.
 The fastest commercial service in the world is the Shanghai maglev – short for magnetic levitation, the method of propulsion it uses to glide along its tracks as rapidly as 430kph.